NavyBlue06/milestone1nav/ReadMe.md

   # Website Validation Summary

-The HTML for the website have been validated using [W3C Validator](https://validator.w3.org/).
+The HTML for the website have been validated using [W3C Validator](https://validator.w3.org/) and the CSS have been validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Below are the validation results for each page:

 | Page              | Status  | Validation Image                                  |
 |-------------------|---------|--------------------------------------------------|